English personal pronouns

-The English personal pronouns are a subset of English pronouns taking various forms according to number, person, case and natural gender.
+The English personal pronouns are a subset of English pronouns taking various forms according to number, person, case and grammatical gender.
 Modern English has very little inflection of nouns or adjectives, to the point where some authors describe it as an analytic language, but the Modern English system of personal pronouns has preserved some of the inflectional complexity of Old English and Middle English.

 Forms

-Unlike nouns, which are not inflected for case except for possession (woman/woman's), English personal pronouns have a number of forms, which are named according to their typical grammatical role in a sentence:
+Unlike nouns which are not inflected for case except for possession (woman/woman's), English personal pronouns have a number of forms, which are named according to their typical grammatical role in a sentence: